-Section J - Payment Methods
+Section 6 - Payment Methods

-Section L sets out the payment method that you intend to use to pay for your practising certificate application.
+Section 6 sets out the payment method that you intend to use to pay for your practising certificate application.
+Details of payment method options are specified below and in the online Practising Certificate Application Form.

 The payment methods available are as follows:

-- 1. Electronic Fund Transfer ("EFT")
+- 1. Electronic Fund Transfer (EFT)

-- 2. Debit card
+- 2. Debit or Credit Card (not American Express)

-- 3. Credit card
+- 3. Firm is paying